 Opinion by Richard Baird.

-Hill Of Grace is a restaurant, created by renowned Australian wine maker Henschke, and located at the historic Adelaide Oval.
+Hill of Grace Restaurant was created by renowned Australian wine maker Henschke and is located at the historic Adelaide Oval.
 With the intention of elevating experience, Henschke worked with design studio Band to develop a new brand identity that would match the quality of its food and wine, and establish a stronger connection with the roots of the brand, the Henschke vineyard.
 This is explored through photography, features custom typeface and redrawn logotype, and included the design of menus, stationery, invitations and business cards with a strong material quality in the use of laid paper, textured surfaces and blind emboss and black block foil detail.

 The restaurant’s character really comes from the quality of its food, the presentation of its dishes and its view of the Adelaide Oval ground, rather than interior design, which is formal and conservative.
 So brand identity does a lot of the heavy lifting when it comes to articulating and expressing something of the Henschke brand.

 Band’s work is made up of a couple of neat ideas.
 The studio makes an interesting connection between the prestige and legacy of the restaurant’s location at the Adelaide Oval and the vineyard’s locality and heritage using photography.
 Spires and trees create a smart visual parallel between locations, and is said to be explored further with “footy boots and gumboots, a 1950s pitch-roller and an old Henschke truck, cricket stumps and vines.”